Luberon Natural Park, Vaucluse: visitors guide

 Energy replenished head on to the last village for the day, Lourmarin.
 Yet another 'most beautiful village of France' to explore and fall in love with, Lourmarin has plenty of shady cafes where you can pass the rest of the afternoon soaking up the atmosphere, and remembering that Albert Camus once walked these very streets, as he lived and worked in the town.

-Map of Luberon Natural Park and places to visit
+Map of Luberon Natural Park and places nearby

 Visit near Luberon Natural Park with France This Way reviews